News

 Bore, baby, bore

 Imperial has unveiled a test borehole on Queen’s Lawn to investigate the possibility of using geothermal energy to regulate the temperature of facilities on the South Kensington campus.
-The hole should reach a depth of over 200 metres, and, if successful, generate around 4 MWh of heating and 2.6 MWh of cooling yearly.
+The hole should reach a depth of over 200 metres, and, if successful, open the way to generating around 4 MWh of heating and 2.6 MWh of cooling yearly.

-The borehole, which would provide carbon-efficient energy, is also a statement of Imperial’s commitment to its new sustainability strategy.
-“This is Imperial […], we do science and technology, and [the borehole] is it on show,” remarked Prof. Martyn Boutelle, the College’s Associate Provost for Estates Planning.
+This prospective source of carbon-efficient energy also stands a as statement of Imperial’s commitment to its new sustainability strategy.
+Prof. Martyn Boutelle, the College’s Associate Provost for Estates Planning, remarked: “This is Imperial […], we do science and technology, and [the borehole] is it on show.”

 The hoardings around the borehole